Mode of StudyPart-time

 You can expect:

-- to attend induction events online and on campus
+- to attend induction events on campus

 - to study via distance learning after induction